$D$-dimensional aether charged black hole and aether waves in M-subclass of Einstein-aether theory: Summary

 In this paper we study the $D$-dimensional black hole solution and gravitational wave polarizations in a M-subset of the Einstein-aether theory with Lorentz invariance violated by an unit norm vector field---the aether field $u_a=\big(u_t(r),u_r(r),0,\cdots,0\big)$.
 This M-subset of Einstein-aether theory has a form of Einstein-Maxwell theory with a term of Lagrange multiplier potential $\lambda(u_au^a\mp1)$.
+We find that when $\lambda=0$, there exists a static solution---$D$-dimensional Reissner-Nordstrom-like black hole solution which is aether charged, not electrically charged.
+If the aether field is timelike, the aether charge is less than black hole mass $\tilde Q_b\leq\tilde{M}$ and the coupling constant $\kappa b_1\leq(D-2)/(D-3)$.
+If the aether field is spacelike, the aether charge is bounded by the black hole mass, but the coupling constant $b_1$ isn't constrained.
+The form of the components $u_t, u_r$ are also different: if $u_a$ is timelike, it is the Eq. (\ref{hrt}); if spacelike, it is the Eq. (\ref{hrs}).
+This conception of aether charge doesn't exist in the $c_i$ subset of Einstein-aether theory.

-We find that if the aether field is timelike $u_au^a=1$, its radial component $u_r(r)$ becomes physically non-meaning since that $u_r\rightarrow\sqrt{-1}$ at infinity, so there is no static black hole solution existing, which is different from the result reported in Ref. \cite{jacobson}.
-When the aether is spacelike $u_au^a=-1$ and $\lambda=0$, there exists a static solution---$D$-dimensional Reissner-Nordstrom-like black hole solution.
-This black hole is aether charged, not electrically charged.
-The aether charge is bounded by the black hole mass, The aether electric potential $u_t$ is singular at the origin, the aether magnetic potential $u_r$ is singular at the horizons, and they satisfy the condition that $u_t^2/A(r)-A(r)u^2_r=-1$.
-At infinity, the aether field $u_\mu\rightarrow(0,1,0,\cdots,0))$.
-Though the Lorentz invariance has been violated by the aether field, the Smarr formula and the first law of black hole physics can still be constructed by using the extended method of the Killing potential.
+The aether field $u_a$ is timelike or spacelike in the whole spacetime, and its components, the aether electric potential $u_t$ is singular at the origin, the aether magnetic potential $u_r$ is singular at the horizons, and they satisfy the condition that $u_t^2/A(r)-A(r)u^2_r=\pm1$.
+Though the Lorentz invariance has been violated by the aether field, the Smarr formula and the first law of black hole physics can still be exactly constructed by using the extended method of the Killing potential.
+This means that the local Lorentz violation does not affect the black hole thermodynamics in the M-subset of Einstein-aether theory.